The main recognition and measurement standards used by the Company in the preparation of its financial statements are the following:

 4.16 - Termination benefits

 Under current employment legislation, the Company is obliged to pay termination benefits to employees whose contract is terminated under certain conditions.
 Where the amount of the benefits can be reasonably estimated, such benefits are recognised as an expense in the year in which the dismissal decision is made.
 No provision of this type was recognised in the year.

-The Company records as balances and transactions with related parties the balances at the end of the reporting period and operations in the financial year with companies in which it holds shares, but not balances and transactions with companies in which its sole shareholder has holdings.
+The Company records as balances and transactions with related parties the balances at the end of the reporting period and operations in the financial year with companies in which it holds shares and with its sole shareholder, but not balances and transactions with companies in which its sole shareholder has holdings.